Kiporion/landing-page/README.md

 # landing-page

-A simple Landing Page project created by following The Odin's Project example.
+A simple Landing Page project created by following The Odin Project's example.

 Images used in this project: